thunderrabbit/robnugen-journal-entries/2022/09/06apply-to-80000-hours.md

 emotions as I've been volunteer-leading a peer counseling circle for 7 years for westerners in Japan. https://www.mkpjapan.org/

-During all of that, I have been maintaining a PHP website (no framework) I built with my employer starting in 2012.
+During all of that, I have been maintaining a PHP website (in-house framework) I built with my employer starting in 2012.
 I have overseen upgrades of the website and server from Ubuntu 14 to Ubuntu 22, and PHP 5.6 to PHP 8.1.
 I have been using Paul M Jones' Modernizing